-In keeping with our philosophies about the importance of relationships and collaboration, we are proud to offer a robust selection of group therapy services.
+In keeping with our practice philosophies about the vital importance of relationships and collaboration, we are proud to offer a robust selection of group therapy services.
 We construct our therapy groups based on specific presenting problems, life circumstances, shared identities, and/or the type of skills that need further development.
-Clients have confirmed for us that participating in group therapy is indeed a powerful adjunct to their individual therapy experience.
-Clients who are seeing therapists outside of Kindred Psychology are welcome to participate in our groups while continuing to see their community therapists.
+Group therapy is a cost-effective treatment modality covered by most insurance companies and Medicaid.

-Gender Program Groups
+Transgender and Gender Diverse Groups

-- Transgender/Gender Diverse Teens — Resuming in February!
+- Transgender/Gender Diverse Youth

-- Transgender/Gender Diverse Adults
+- Transgender/Gender Diverse Teens

 - Parents of Transgender/Gender Diverse Youth

-Thriving with Bipolar Disorder
+Thriving with Bipolar Disorder Group

 This group for adults who have been diagnosed with bipolar disorder.
 Research shows that group therapy for people with bipolar disorder can yield fewer symptoms of mania, depression and anxiety, fewer and shorter mood change episodes, and improved social functioning.
-Through this group, participants connect meaningfully with others while learning personalized strategies to monitor and manage moods while finding balance in life.
+Through this group, participants connect meaningfully with others while learning personalized and research-based strategies to monitor and manage moods while finding balance in life.

-Professional Women with Depression, Vicarious Trauma
+Professional Women with Depression and Anxiety